Burnham Park Yacht Club Bylaws

 SECTION 10.03 COMMITTEES

-The chairman of each committee shall appoint at least two members to their committee from outside the Board of Directors.
-The chairman of house, bar and galley, docks and grounds, regatta and membership committees shall be members of the Board of Directors.
+The chairman of each committee may appoint additional members to their committee from outside the Board of Directors.
+The chairman of house, bar and galley, docks and grounds, programs, publicity/marketing, parks relations, and membership committees shall be members of the Board of Directors.

 SECTION 10.04 LIMITS ON THE AUTHORITY OF COMMITTEES AND MEMBERS